eclipse-hono/hono/site/content/component/rest-adapter.md

 weight = 350
 +++

-The REST protocol adapter exposes a RESTful API for Eclipse Hono&trade;'s Telemetry, Event and Registration endpoints.
+The REST protocol adapter exposes a RESTful API for Eclipse Hono&trade;'s Telemetry and Event endpoints.
 <!--more-->

 ## Configuration